 At balance sheet date, the participants collectively had a further payment obligation of EUR 257.6 million.
+As the Fund does no longer invest in new loans, no further capital calls are expected.

 Notes to the profit and loss account